What is Customer Engagement?

 Some of the prominent examples of customer engagement are as follow;

-In 2014, Coca Cola Company started a campaign with hashtag phrase #ShareACoke plus the name of the person; it became so successful that it started trending on social media.
+In 2014, Coca-Cola Company started a campaign with the hashtag phrase #ShareACoke plus the name of the person; it became so successful that it started trending on social media.

 Starbucks launched a scheme of providing a free tour of product development to its loyal customer, that how they prepare the final product for the customers.
 The purpose was to make loyal customers feel special.